wasmerio/wasmer.io/_posts/posts/wasmer-go-embedding-1.0.md

 ---
 title: 'Wasmer Go embedding 1.0 lift-off'
-excerpt: 'Announcing the immediate availability of the Wasmer Go embedding 1.0 version!'
+description: 'Announcing the immediate availability of the Wasmer Go embedding 1.0 version!'
-date: '2021-02-26T10:17:42.123Z'
+publishedAt: '2021-02-26T10:17:42.123Z'
-author: Ivan Enderlin
+author:
+  name: 'Ivan Enderlin'
+status: 'published'
 ---

 We are delighted to announce the release of [Wasmer Go embedding 1.0